Best Dog Insurance in Canada For 2025

 Backed by Petline Insurance, a trusted provider with a 28-year history of insuring over 1.2 million pets, Desjardins Pet Insurance offers reliable protection for your canine companion.

 Desjardins Insurance offers three distinct plans: Bronze Paw, Silver Paw, and Gold Paw.
-What sets the Silver Paw and Gold Paw plans apart is their extensive coverage for dental care and cleanings, prioritising the overall health and well-being of dogs.
+What sets the Silver Paw and Gold Paw plans apart is their extensive coverage for dental care and cleanings, prioritizing the overall health and well-being of dogs.

 The average monthly price for Desjardins pet insurance for dogs ranges from $37 for the basic coverage, to $136 for more comprehensive coverage, based on the specific policy.